England | Scotland | Wales | Northern Ireland | Ireland

 Please fill out one of each the below forms for every member of the household you wish to register with the practice.

-Health Check Questionnaire 16+
+Health Questionnaire Over 16

-Health Check Questionnaire Under 16's
+Health Questionnaire Under 16

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.